Rigidity of high dimensional graph manifolds: Walls and chambers are quasi-isometrically embedded in the universal covering of irreducible graph manifolds

 \begin{lemma} Let $x,y$ be points on the same thin wall $W_\pm$ and let $\gamma$ be a path in $\tilM$ which joins $x$ to $y$ and does not backtrack on $W_\pm$.
 If $C$ is the chamber containing $W_\pm$ and $B$ is the base of $C$, then $L(\gamma) \geq d_B (x,y)/Q$. \end{lemma} \begin{proof} An easy transversality argument shows that it is not restrictive to assume that the intersection of $\gamma$ with $C$ consists of a finite number of subpaths of $\gamma$.
 Now the sum of the lengths of such subpaths is greater than the sum of the lengths of their projections on $B$, which is in turn greater than $d_B(x,y)/Q$ by Proposition~\ref{osin:prop}. \end{proof}

 If the distance of two points on a thin wall is not suitably bounded by the distance of their projections on the base of the chamber they belong to, then Lemma~\ref{osin:lem} does not give an effective estimate.
-Together with Lemma~\ref{strong:lem}, the following result shows how in this case, irreducibility allows us to ``pass to the adjacent chamber'' in order to obtain a better estimate.
+The following result can be combined with Lemma~\ref{strong:lem} to show that, in this case, irreducibility allows us to ``pass to the adjacent chamber'' in order to obtain a better estimate.

 \begin{lemma} Let $x_+, y_+\in W_+$ be points on a thin wall, let $C_+$ be the chamber containing $W_+$, and suppose that $\gamma$ is a rectifiable path joining $x_+$ and $y_+$ and intersecting $C_+$ only in its endpoints.
 Let also $x_-,y_-\in W_-$ be the points tied to $x_+,y_+$, and $C_-$ be the chamber containing $x_-,y_-$.
 Then